FAITH AND FICTION.

 I read somewhere that each of us is exposed to more than 400 discreet messages each day, specifically designed and targeted to get us to buy more paraphernalia we can’t possibly live without.
 Case in point; since the advent of the Mass Media, personally I’ve been exposed to more than 9.5 million (and counting) such messages.
 I’ve been programmed to be an ardent consumer, and so have all of us.
 So it is way past time to start examining ourselves and begin answering some self-referencing questions, set about dumping the bullshit, rid ourselves of emotional and physical baggage, and commence living in our own skin.
 Sounds a bit like channeling Tony Robbins, no?

 Well, the physical volume of my affectations is a fact – recently housed in a rat-infested storage locker – consisting of personal items that carried an association with memories of how I defined myself in the Past; an “identity” that begged for divestiture if I’m to invoke any Future during the remainder of my dotage.
 Part of this planned divestiture process was to be the passing on to others – selectively – the treasured items from life in the hopes that these priceless items would bear some semblance of their intrinsic value for the potential receivers as they had for the giver; one part of the tautological aspects of “Faith”.
-One could argue that Faith is intrinsically a tautology — a self-fulfilling prophecy in that the very act of believing in a construct validates its reality for the faithful.
-But then the opposite could be possible as well – like not believing in the holocaust or adopting a libertarian’s view of “big” government that would have the effect of making both disappear from the consciousness of the faithless.
-Paradoxically, an equally compelling meme might be the belief that letting go will somehow set us free of the need for empowering objets de désir with Faith at all.
+One could argue that Faith is intrinsically a tautology — a self-fulfilling prophecy in that the very act of believing in a construct and repeatedly vocalizing this credo validates its reality for the faithful.
+But then the opposite could be possible as well – like not believing in the holocaust or adopting a libertarian’s view of “big” government that could have the effect of making both disappear from the consciousness of the faithless.
+Paradoxically, an equally compelling meme might be that the presumption of letting go will somehow set us free of the need for empowering objets de désir with Faith at all.
 Yup.
 Trust vs Lust: Humanity’s dilemma.

 Autographed books and ephemera have always been inherently of particular value to this kazkar – not the least because I’ve have actually met and talked with many of the authors, even making friends with a few in the process.
 Plus I believe that the significance one attaches to these possessions likely has something to do with being either in touch with or in the presence of or the beneficiary of the creative process.
 The act of creation is an enthralling experience; akin to bringing a new Life into the world; having ideas pop into your head when reading a passage from a book, viewing or shooting a video, listening to an incendiary Coltrane solo, or just composing a blog; seemingly engendered from the ether, or another Life stream, or an alternative universe, or from a conversation with a close friend, or seminal experiences from the distant past.
 Sometimes while reviewing part of a project, I’ll pause to wonder: “Where did that come from?”
 I know, I know.
-Remember the old adage; “steal from one, it’s called plagiarism; steal from many, it’s called research”?
+Remember the old adage; “steal from one, it’s plagiarism; steal from many, it’s research”?

 This connate sensation of being aligned with the creative process is at once humbling, mesmerizing, enlightening, inspirational, and visceral; much like looking into the eyes of the woman you love or upon first meeting one you are extremely attracted with.
 Yeah, that has always lit me up.
 Looking into her face – your whole world for an instant – you experience a rush of physical excitement because your Body senses the presence of ultimate creativity – a Vessel of Life; even though your Mind might not yet comprehend that what you are really staring into is the Face of Eternity.
 And this experience, verily I say unto you brethren, is as close as we mortal males will ever come to comprehending immortality.
 Fact.